exonum/exonum-doc/src/get-started/light-client.md

 - `--keep-case` opts out of transforming field names
 - `--target` specifies the output type (in our case, we want a standalone JS module)
+- `--root` specifies a namespace for the generated types.
+Without this option, the types may clash with the Protobuf types used by the light client library, which will lead to errors
 - `--path` adds a directory to the include path (we specify a path to the Protobuf declarations bundled with the client library)
 - `example.proto` specifies an input file